Human Detection of Political Speech Deepfakes across Transcripts, Audio, and Video: Introduction

 The realism heuristic~\cite{sundar2008main, sundar2021seeing} predicts ``people are more likely to trust audiovisual modality [relative to text] because its content has a higher resemblance to the real world.''
 This prediction is relevant for many deepfake videos~\cite{hancock2020ai} and suggests fabricated video would be more believable than fabricated text conditional on the absence of obvious perceptual distortions.
 Yet there exists little direct empirical evidence for this heuristic applied to algorithmically manipulated video.
-In an experiment using three fake videos as stimuli, researchers found that stories presented as videos are perceived as more credible than stories presented as text or read aloud in audio form~\cite{sundar2021seeing}.
-In contrast, in an experiment showing 6 political deepfake videos (videos manipulated by artificial intelligence to make someone say something they did not say) and 9 non-manipulated videos, researchers did not find differences between truth discernment rates in video, audio, and text~\cite{barari_political_2021}.
-Perhaps some of the experiments' participants did not take the videos' ``indexicality'' as evidence of authenticity because participants were aware of how easily such videos could be manipulated.
-Alternatively, some participants may have noticed perceptual distortions in the videos, which would naturally lead one to believe the video has been manipulated.
-The mixed evidence on how communication modalities mediate people's ability to discern fabricated content may be due to the small samples of stimuli in media effects research~\cite{reeves2016use}.
-In related work on how fake images can be persuasive and difficult to distinguish from real images: research finds people rarely question the authenticity of images even when primed~\cite{kasra2018seeing}, images can increase the credibility of disinformation~\cite{hameleers2020picture}, and images of synthetic faces produced by StyleGAN2~\cite{karras2020analyzing} are indistinguishable from the original photos on which the StyleGAN2 algorithm was trained~\cite{nightingale2022aipnas}.
-Moreover, research shows that non-probative and uninformative photos can lead people to believe false claims~\cite{cardwell2016nonprobative}, lead people to believe they know more than they actually know~\cite{cardwell2017uninformative}, promote ``truthiness'' by creating illusory truth effects~\cite{newman2020truthiness, newman2012nonprobative}, which can lead people to believe falsehoods they previously knew to be falsehoods~\cite{fazio2015knowledge,ecker2022psychological}.
-When it comes to ostensibly probative videos of political speeches, the question whether people are more likely to believe an event occurred because they saw it as opposed to only read about it remains open.
+In an experiment using 3 false news videos as stimuli, researchers found that stories presented as videos are perceived as more credible than stories presented as text or read aloud in audio form~\cite{sundar2021seeing}.
+In contrast, in an experiment by Barari et al 2021 showing 6 political deepfake videos (videos manipulated by artificial intelligence to make someone say something they did not say) and 9 non-manipulated videos, researchers did not find differences between truth discernment rates in video, audio, and text~\cite{barari_political_2021}.
+Perhaps some of the participants did not take the videos' ``indexicality'' as evidence of authenticity because participants were aware of how easily such videos could be manipulated.
+Alternatively, some participants may have noticed perceptual distortions or indicators of satire (e.g. facial expressions and comedic timing) in the videos used in Barari et al 2021, which would naturally lead one to believe the video has been manipulated.
+In experiments examining how people react to deepfake videos of politicians, researchers find people are not more likely to report false memories after watching deepfake videos than reading the same false news as text~\cite{murphy2022deepfake}, people are more likely to feel uncertain than misled after viewing a deepfake of Barack Obama~\cite{vaccari2020deepfakes}, people consider a deepfake of a Dutch politician significantly less credible than the real video from which it was adapted~\cite{dobber2021microtargeted} and the previously mentioned deepfake video of the Dutch politician is not more persuasive than the text alone~\cite{hameleers2022you}.
+In the experiment examining the deepfake of the Dutch politician, some respondents explained their credibility judgments by indicating audio-visual cues of how the message was communicated (e.g., unnatural mouth movements); others indicated inconsistency in the content of the message itself (e.g., contextually unrealistic speeches)~\cite{dobber2021microtargeted}.
+One explanation for the current mixed evidence on the role of communication modalities in mediating people's ability to discern fabricated content is the large possibility space of how political speeches may appear in videos and the small number of stimuli in media effects research~\cite{reeves2016use}.